Media Release, Monday 31st August 2020

 Silas Moneke, IGBO Community.

-As a result, Multicultural NSW have been encouraged to gain further substantiated feedback through online surveys as well as opportunity to hold regular sittings with community members, staying informed and up-to-date.
+As a result, Multicultural NSW has been encouraged to gain further substantiated feedback through online surveys as well as the opportunity to hold regular sittings with community members, staying informed and up-to-date.

 Several key themes emerged from the community leaders.
 A request for Government to match its COVID-19 response with initiatives that specifically meets the needs of many CALD communities including: